 4 steps to managing taxes and payroll for your household employee

-But before you dive in, it’s a good idea to understand all the steps that are required.
-This year-round process involves a bit of upfront setup, plus regular payroll calculations, pre-scheduled tax return filings and some year-end paperwork.
-Here’s a general idea of what you can expect to do if you choose to pay nanny taxes yourself:
+Before you dive in, it’s a good idea to understand all these steps, so here’s a general idea of what you can expect to do if you choose to pay nanny taxes yourself:

 You can’t begin calculating payroll for your nanny without knowing how much in taxes to withhold.
 To do this, you’ll need your nanny to fill out Form W-4 and a state withholding form (if your state collects income taxes).

 Because you are, technically, the employer of your nanny, you’ll also need to apply for a Federal Employer Identification Number (FEIN) with the IRS, as well as state tax identification numbers with the agencies that handle collection of state taxes.
 These tax IDs identify you as a household employer and are required for sending in tax returns.
 You should apply for you tax IDs once you’ve made the decision to hire a nanny.

 You’ll need to keep track of the hours your nanny works, apply their hourly rate and add any overtime pay to get to the gross (before taxes) amount.
 From there, you’ll need to withhold the correct amount of Social Security & Medicare taxes, income taxes, and any other state or local taxes that may apply.
 After these deductions, you’ll know how much your nanny’s net, or take-home, pay will be.

 See how much a nanny costs where you live.

 You’ll also need to calculate how much in Social Security & Medicare taxes, unemployment insurance taxes and any other miscellaneous state taxes you have accumulated as a household employer.
 These household employment taxes will generally be about 10% of the gross wages paid to your nanny, but can vary depending on where you live.